How to Pay for New Teeth

 Does New Teeth Now Offer a Payment Plan?

-One of the benefits of contacting them directly through these links is that they can recognize you as a New Teeth Now patient.
-This streamlines the application process, allowing us to review the status of your financing application.
-And it can mean avoiding a hard hit to your credit report, which is helpful if you are concerned about needing to build credit to qualify in the future.
+If you’d like to apply on your own, we recommend doing so through our site.
+One of the benefits of contacting lenders directly through these links is that they can recognize you as a New Teeth Now patient.
+This streamlines the application process, allowing us to review the status of your financing application, and it can mean avoiding a hard pull to your credit report, which means the application does not adversely affect your credit.

+If you are not approved for your full preferred financing amount, or if you get denied by the lender you chose, there are still options.
 Patients may not be approved for the full amount by a single financing company.
 A patient may be approved for 60% of the full price of the procedure for one loan and take out the remaining 40% through another.
+Again, your treatment coordinator will happily help you find the best financing option for you, so don’t let a full or partial denial discourage you!
+Pre-approval is not required to book your free consultation, so it’s always ok to wait to speak with a treatment coordinator about your options.

 What Does a Monthly Payment Look Like?